ktorio/ktor-samples/mvc-web/README.md

 ./gradlew run
 ```

-Then, navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.localhost:8080/](http://localhost:8080/) in a browser to create, edit, and delete articles.
+Then, navigate to the following pages:

+[http://localhost:8080/wish/list](http://localhost:8080/wish/list) to view and modify the wishlist.

+[http://localhost:8080/wish/topwishes](http://localhost:8080/wish/topwishes) to see the top popular wishes.